Knot surgery formulae for instanton Floer homology I: the main theorem: Integral surgery formulae

-Since bypass maps are homogeneous, the above mapping cone splits into $\mathbb{Z}$-gradings.
-By the grading shift formulae in \cite[Proposition 4.13]{LY2020}, when calculating $(\wga_m,j)$, the corresponding spaces are and By Proposition \ref{prop: subcomplex convergence}, we know that and Since $m$ is fixed, when $k$ is large enough, we know that any $j\in [\hat{i}_{min}^m,\hat{i}_{max}^m]$ satisfies the above inequalities.
-By Proposition \ref{prop: subcomplex convergence} again and Remark \ref{rem: total complex}, for $k$ large enough, we know that By unpackaging the construction of differentials $d_+$ and $d_-$ in \cite[Section 3.4]{LY2021large}, we know that and the restrictions of maps $\Psi_{-,m+2k}^{m}$ and $\Psi_{+,m+2k}^m$ on the corresponding gradings coincide the maps induced by the inclusions $I^-(j^-)$ and $I^+(j^+)$ under the canonical isomorphisms, respectively.
+Since bypass maps are homogeneous, the above mapping cone splits into $\mathbb{Z}$-gradings (or $(\mathbb{Z}+\frac{1}{2})$-gradings).
+Hence we can use it to calculate $\sutg{m}{j}$.
+By Lemma \ref{lem: bypass n,n+1,mu}, the corresponding spaces are From Proposition \ref{prop: subcomplex convergence} with $i=j\pm kp/2$, by fixing an inner product on $\sut{m+k}$, we know that and Since $m$ is fixed, when $k$ is sufficiently large, we know that any $j$ with $\sutg{m}{j}$ nontrivial (i.e. $|j|\le (|mp-q|-\chi(S))/2$ by Lemma \ref{lem: vanishing grading}) satisfies the above inequalities.
+By Proposition \ref{prop: subcomplex convergence} again (fixing an inner product on $\sut{m+2k}$) and Remark \ref{rem: total complex}, for $k$ sufficiently large, we know that for such $j$.
+By unpackaging the construction of differentials $d_+$ and $d_-$ in \cite[Section 3.4]{LY2021large}, we know that the restrictions of maps $\Psi_{-,m+2k}^{m}$ and $\Psi_{+,m+2k}^m$ on the corresponding gradings coincide with the maps induced by the inclusions $I^-(j^-)$ and $I^+(j^+)$ under the canonical isomorphisms, respectively.

-Suppose is the canonical isomorphism obtained from identifying both spaces to the corresponding grading summand of $\wga_{m+2k}$.
-Then we know that
+For $|j|\le (|mp-q|-\chi(S))/2$, let be the isomorphism obtained from identifying both spaces to the corresponding grading summand of $\sut{m+2k}$.
+Note that it depends on inner products on $\sut{\mu},\sut{m+k}$ and $\sut{m+2k}$.
+For other $j$, we can take any isomorphism $\Xi_{m,j}^\p$ since the choice does not affect the computation of the mapping cone.
+Then we know that \epf